Picking exterior paint colors is the scariest part of their project for most homeowners.

 .

-Our four guidelines really come down to two important factors when choosing exterior paint colors: whether there are any unpainted natural surfaces like brick or stone, and how light a color you can choose.
-If you have brick or stone on your home, your desired color needs to coordinate well with those finishes, which usually means selecting a darker, warmer color.
-If you want a light color like a white, off-white, or pale gray, going darker and warmer means you’ll be sampling beiges, grays and taupes that’ll “read” as white on your home.
+If you have brick or stone on your home, your main exterior paint color needs to coordinate well with those finishes.
+This almost always means selecting a darker, warmer color.
+If you want a light color like a white, off-white, or pale gray, going darker and warmer means you’ll be sampling beiges, grays and taupes that’ll “read” as white on your home’s exterior.
 Make sure you test your colors on poster boards, outside in full sun, to see how they look in real life.
 It’s amazing how a nice, friendly cream color indoors can look as blinding as a sheet of paper outside!
 Sunlight brightens colors considerably, so make sure you test your color options on some large samples first.

 .